MG-cpu90/assignment9/README.md

 # Title: Assignment 9

 ## Description
-The following application allows users to generate a template readme file using node.js after being prompted for their GitHub username and e-mail address
+The following application allows users to generate a template readme file for a project using node.js after being prompted for their GitHub username and e-mail address

 ## Table of Contents